tuule/atp-rankings-stats/README.md

 If you want to shut down the Jupyter Notebook, go to File -> Close and Halt.
 To shut down the notebook server, go back to the terminal and type Ctrl C -> y (for yes).

-Another great option is to use [JupyterLab] (https://github.com/jupyterlab/jupyterlab).
+Another great option is to use [JupyterLab](https://github.com/jupyterlab/jupyterlab).
 You can find the installation guide if you scroll down on their GitHub page.
-After you have installed JupyterLab, you can launch it by typing jupyter lab in the terminal.
+After you have installed JupyterLab, you can launch it by typing in 'jupyter lab' in the terminal.
 When you are done, go to File -> Close and Shutdown Notebook, to close down the notebook and the JupyterLab server.